andrew/ultimate-awesome/README.md

 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
 - [awesome-fsharp](https://github.com/fsprojects/awesome-fsharp) - A curated list of awesome F# frameworks, libraries, software and resources.
 - [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
-- [awesome-google-vrp-writeups](https://github.com/xdavidhu/awesome-google-vrp-writeups) - 🐛 A list of writeups from the Google VRP Bug Bounty program.
 - [awesome-contrastive-self-supervised-learning](https://github.com/asheeshcric/awesome-contrastive-self-supervised-learning) - A comprehensive list of awesome contrastive self-supervised learning papers.
 - [awesome-crdt](https://github.com/alangibson/awesome-crdt) - A collection of awesome CRDT resources.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.